-Written performance objectives, targets and implementation plans to improve the Supplier's social and environmental performance, including a periodic assessment of Supplier's performance in achieving those objectives.
+Written performance objectives, targets and implementation plans to improve the Supplier's social environmental, and health and safety performance, including a periodic assessment of Supplier's performance in achieving those objectives.

 6) Training

 Programs for training managers and workers to implement Supplier's policies, procedures and improvement objectives and to meet applicable legal and regulatory requirements.